bcgov/data-publication/pages/dps_webmapping_providers_w.md

 1. A profile defined as one of the Security options below.
     - Named Users is the only profile that requires additional configuration.
 1. A presentation layer as created with the [Layer File Presenation document](./dsg_bcgw_layer_file_presentation.md)
-   - And published through to iMapBC.
+   - And published through to iMapBC production.

 ## LIMITATIONS